Vultr AMD vs Intel High Performance VPS Plans Benchmark: Which is the Fastest Loading Time?

 What is Vultr High Performance?

-Vultr AMD vs Intel High-Performance
+Vultr AMD vs Intel Test Setup

 The two servers are the $6 (1GB RAM) plans and the location of the server is in New York (NJ).
 The operating system is Ubuntu 20.04 and on top of it, I installed WordPress.